 9. HEALTH MATTERS AND TRAVEL DOCUMENTS AND REQUIREMENTS AND OUR RIGHTS TO REFUSE TO CARRY YOU IN CERTAIN CIRCUMSTANCES

-Health Matters: At the time of publication of these terms and conditions no compulsory vaccinations are necessary for British Citizens travelling to Canada.
-If you require any advice on recommended health precautions for Canada or any other destination you may be travelling to and/or you are not a British Citizen you should consult your doctor.
+Health Matters: At the time of publication of these terms and conditions no compulsory vaccinations are necessary for British Citizens travelling to Canada or the USA.
+If you require any advice on recommended health precautions for Canada, USA or any other destination you may be travelling to and/or you are not a British Citizen you should consult your doctor.
 The Department of Health publishes leaflets containing advice to travellers on health, and these are available free from your doctor or by telephoning 0300 123 1002.
 Additionally British travellers can get up to date information from the Foreign and Commonwealth Office at www.fco.gov.uk/knowbeforeyougo

 Special Assistance: This is particularly important if you are pregnant, elderly or travelling with young children.
 If you have a disability or require any special assistance please advise us at the time of booking.
 If you do not tell us until after you have made your booking and subsequently are not eligible to travel with us, you may not be entitled to a refund or reimbursement.

-A full valid passport is required for travel to Canada (which must have at least six months left to run after your departure date).
+A full valid passport is required for travel to North America (which must have at least six months left to run after your departure date).
 Children will also need their own passport.

-The airline on which you have booked may refuse to carry you and/or you may not be allowed entry into Canada if you do not meet the necessary passport/ visa or other entry requirements.
-We do not accept any responsibility if you fail to have the correct documents for travel or entry into Canada.
+The airline on which you have booked may refuse to carry you and/or you may not be allowed entry into North America if you do not meet the necessary passport/ visa or other entry requirements.
+We do not accept any responsibility if you fail to have the correct documents for travel or entry into North America.

 We may decide to refuse to carry you if in our reasonable opinion carrying you would be in breach of any laws, regulations or orders in any country.